siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 called "virtual") IP address.
 This method relies on OSI Layer 2 connectivity between controlplane Talos nodes.

-In this case, we may choose an IP address on the same subnet as the Talos controlplane nodes which is not otherwise assigned to any machine.
+In this case, we choose an IP address on the same subnet as the Talos controlplane nodes which is not otherwise assigned to any machine.
 For instance, if your controlplane node IPs are: